 Some guy in your corner of Missouri posts a used military Humvee on Craigslist.
 It runs and drives but he never titled it, so he offers to write you a bill of sale.
 He doesn’t have any of the old military documents and he definitely didn’t go through the proper channels when he bought this Hummer from Ma and Pa’s Auction House after old man Mertens died of a heart attack.

 Your first order of business should be to make sure it’s not stolen.
 You laugh, but people have actually stolen Humvees from military bases within the last year.
 We can only hope they jumped the chain-link fence in a stolen SUV and made a daring getaway amid a hail of gunfire before shaking off that 5-star wanted level by dipping into a Pay-n-Spray.
 Our free VIN check will let you know the status right away.

 So How Is It Done?

 It’s possible to make a military Humvee street legal by yourself, but the process will take weeks and has many opportunities for you to make costly mistakes or get shot down by the DMV.

 Time is money, and if you’re reading about making a military vehicle street legal it’s safe to assume you already know that.
 It would take hours to find the proper paperwork, determine the correct steps, and coordinate with a state that allows people to title military Hummers.

 Dirt Legal has titled and plated thousands of strange vehicles.
 From ATVs to golf carts, if you can drive it we’ve been known to make it street legal.
-We’re 100% legitimate and far cheaper than the competition.
 As red-blooded Americans ourselves, we’d be proud to work with you to obtain a 50-state-legal title and license plate to operate your military vehicle on public roads.

-You won’t find an option for this on our website, so call or email us to start the conversation today and be rolling around town in the most patriotic vehicle ever made before the season is over.
+You won’t find an option for this service on our website, so call or email us to start the conversation today and be rolling around town in the most patriotic vehicle ever made before the season is over.